-Eligible Programs: Seattle Dance Advance and New Year’s Training Camp
+Eligible Programs: Seattle Dance Advance, New Year’s Training Camp, and College Prep Workshops

 9/1 – Early Deadline for Fall Programs1st round review and priority in awarding scholarships

 11/1 – Late Deadline for Fall Programs2nd round review and awarded from any remaining scholarship funds

 Please note: Scholarship applications for the Preprofessional Dancer Institute (PDI) are awarded through a separate process, and are available through the PDI website only.